Doctor of Philosophy in Cinema and Media Studies (PhD)

 Mathijs, Ernest (film, alternative cinema, independent cinema, European cinema, horror film, David Cronenberg, film audiences, film festivals, censorship, fantasy film, Lord of the Rings, Film studies)

-McIlroy, Brian (Documentary, Early Cinema, Irish Cinema, Canadian and US Cinema, Television Drama, British Cinema)
+McIlroy, Brian (Cultural Industries, Documentary, Early Cinema, Irish Cinema, Canadian and US Cinema, Television Drama, British Cinema)

 Mota, Miguel (Post-1945 British literature, print culture)